NYC Christmas Tree Lightings and Menorah Lightings for 2019

 Christmas and Hanukkah celebrations in NYC

-I can hear the bells ringing — The holidays are here!
-Check in with our list of 41 Christmas tree lightings and menorah lightings across New York City through November and December.
-Nearly every neighborhood has a celebration of some kind — If you know of one we've missed, send us an email or leave the details in the comments below!
+The lights are dimming and the decorations are being taken down, but you can plan on our guide being updated for next year's celebrations.
+Check the list below of 41 Christmas tree lightings and menorah lightings across New York City.
+Nearly every neighborhood has a celebration of some kind — If you know of one we've missed or if you have a photo you'd like to share, send us an email or leave the details in the comments below!

 11/24: Park Slope Fifth Ave Tree Lighting